Could a painting style capture the aesthetic of an entire era? Could it give form to the bouncy, cool optimism of post-bebop jazz music? Karl...

-Henry Ossawa Tanner (1859–1937), the first African-American to become an internationally successful artist, was known for his beautiful religious paintings and scenes of African-American life.
+Henry Ossawa Tanner (1859–1937), the first African-American artist who became internationally successful, was known for his beautiful religious paintings and scenes of African-American life.
 He is often compared to Old Masters such as Rembrandt and Caravaggio because of his subjects and use of dramatic lighting.
-(Lewis 46).